NC man who won $10 million in lottery charged with murder | Lottery Post

 Employees at the gas station next to the convenience store said that he visited often and truly seemed like a nice person.
 After he won the lottery, he returned to the store to give $2,000 to the woman who sold him the winning ticket.

-They were not expecting to find out that he was arrested for murder.
+They were not expecting to find out three years later that he was arrested for murder.

-According to the hotel manager, Vee Patel, Hill had checked into the Sure Stay Hotel in Shallotte, North Carolina alone on Sunday.
+Hill had checked into the Sure Stay Hotel in Shallotte, North Carolina alone on Sunday according to the hotel manager, Vee Patel.
 None of the staff at the hotel saw Graham at any point during his stay.
 Hill was scheduled to check out of the hotel the next day by 11 am.
 After his scheduled time had passed without a checkout, housekeeping knocked on Hill's door repeatedly to clean the room but received no response.

 It was upon entering the room that they discovered Graham's lifeless body.
 They called 911 as soon as they realized she was unconscious, but they were sadly unable to revive her.